 - 2. The language of questions should be straight & simple. - 3.
-In all nine questions should be asked, of which first question of 15 marks (Comprising of 10 short answer type questions covering the whole syllabus) will be compulsory. - 4.
-Of the remaining eight questions, two questions should be asked from each section, of which the candidates are required to attempt one question from each section.
-All questions carry equal marks (15).
+Not more than one question should be based on one topic. - 4.
+The question paper should cover the whole syllabus and questions should be evenly distributed. - 5.
+At least eight questions should be set, out of which the candidates should be required to attempt any five.

-Section-A: Role and Importance of Agricultural Finance.
+Role and Importance of Agricultural Finance.
 Financial Institutions and credit flow to rural/priority sector.
-Agricultural lending - Direct and Indirect Financing, Financing through Co-operatives, NABARD and Commercial Banks and RRBs.
+Agricultural lending - Direct and Indirect Financing, Financing through Cooperatives, NABARD and Commercial Banks and RRBs.
 District Credit Plan and lending to agriculture/priority sector.

-Section-B: Micro-Financing and Role of MFI's -NGO's, and SHG's.
+Micro-Financing and Role of MFI's -NGO's, and SHG's.
 Lending to farmers - The concept of 3 C's, 7 P's and 3 R's of credit.
 Estimation of Technical feasibility, Economic viability and repaying capacity of borrowers and appraisal of credit proposals.
 Understanding lenders and developing better working relationship and supervisory credit system.

-Section-C: Financial Decisions - Investment, Financing, Liquidity and Solvency.
-Financial statements - Balance Sheet, Cash Flow Statement and Profit and Loss Account.
+Financial Decisions - Investment, Financing, Liquidity and Solvency.
+Financial statements -Balance Sheet, Cash Flow Statement and Profit and Loss Account.
 Ratio Analysis.
 Project Approach in financing agriculture.
 Financial, economic and environmental appraisal of investment projects.
 Identification, preparation, appraisal, financing and implementation of projects.

-Section-D: Project Appraisal techniques - Undiscounted measures.
+Project Appraisal techniques - Undiscounted measures.
 Time value of money.
 Use of discounted measures - B-C ratio, NPV and IRR.
 Agreements, supervision, monitoring and evaluation phases in appraising agricultural investment projects.
 Net work Techniques - PERT and CPM.
 Risks in financing agriculture.
 Risk management strategies and coping mechanism.
 Crop Insurance programmes - review of different crop insurance schemes - yield loss and weather based insurance and their applications.